Which Is True About a Spouse Term Rider?

 Consulting with a Life Insurance Agent

 If a spouse term rider is under your consideration, discussing your options with a financial advisor or insurance professional could be beneficial.
 They can help weigh the pros and cons and tailor a solution to fit your individual needs and budget constraints.
-This professional advice is crucial in ensuring individuals make an informed decision when adding a spouse term rider.
+This professional advice is crucial in ensuring individuals make an informed decision when adding a rider.

 Furthermore, a knowledgeable life insurance broker can assist in finding the most suitable and affordable coverage for both spouses.